2020 RCBL Preview: Stuarts Draft Diamondbacks

-STUARTS DRAFT, Va. -- Stuarts Draft is expected to feature a strong offense and solid defense in 2020.
+Stuarts Draft is expected to feature a strong offense and solid defense in 2020.
 The performance of the Diamondbacks' pitching staff will likely determine the team's success this summer.

 "We're probably defense heavy with some good bats," said Stuarts Draft manager Les Sandridge.
 "We're going to be okay.
 We're going to hold our own with our pitching."